ratwolfzero/hopalong_python/README.md

 ### The Hopalong Attractor Equations

-The Python programs provided calculate and visualize the “Hopalong” attractor by iterating the following recursive functions:
+The mathematical definition of the Hopalong attractor is given by the following recursive functions:

 $$
 \large